Bell P-39 Airacobra: Portugal

 Between December 1942 and February 1943, the Aeronáutica Militar (Army Military Aviation) obtained aircraft operated by the 81st and the 350th Fighter Groups originally dispatched to North Africa as part of Operation Torch.
 Due to several problems en route, some of the aircraft were forced to land in Portugal and Spain.
 Of the 19 fighter aircraft that landed in Portugal, all were interned and entered service that year with the Portuguese Army Military Aviation.
 They formed the Squadron OK, based at Ota Air Base.

 Though unnecessary, the Portuguese Government paid the United States US$20,000 for each of these interned aircraft as well as for one interned Lockheed P-38 Lightning.
 The US accepted the payment, and gave as a gift four additional crates of aircraft, two of which were not badly damaged, without supplying spares, flight manuals or service manuals.
 Without proper training, incorporation of the aircraft into service was plagued with problems, and the last six Portuguese Airacobras that remained in 1950 were sold for scrap.

 Post-war use

 A very small number of late-production P-39Qs survived long enough in the USAAF inventory to be acquired by the United States Air Force upon its separation from the Army.
 These aircraft served in training and testing roles for approximately a year.
 They were redesignated as ZF-39Qs ("ZF" for "Obsolete Fighter") in June 1948 as part of the new aircraft designation scheme throughout the USAF.

-In 1945, Italy purchased the 46 surviving P-39s at 1% of their cost but in mid-1946 many accidents occurred, including fatal ones.
+In 1945, Italy purchased the 46 surviving P-39s at 1 percent of their cost but in mid-1946 many accidents occurred, including fatal ones.
 By 1947, 4° Stormo re-equipped with P-38s, with P-39s sent to training units until the type's retirement in 1951.
 Only a T9 cannon survives today at Vigna di Valle Museum.